 Browser Fingerprinting

-These signals are weighted by uniqueness and durability, then combined into a composite identifier using fuzzy matching algorithms that tolerate minor changes from browser or OS updates without losing continuity.
+Signals are weighted by uniqueness and durability, then combined into a composite identifier using fuzzy matching that tolerates minor changes from browser or operating system updates without losing continuity.

 Smart Signal Analysis